Skip to main content

 pub fn header(&self) -> &EntryHeader

-Information in the header of the entry.
+Returns the header of this entry.

 Source